mkamenet3/stat679selfassessment/README.md

 ### Goals of the self-assessment

 The goal of this self-assessment is to help students refresh on some basic `R` skills and statistics terminology and concepts.
 Answers can be resubmitted as many times as you like.
 Both correct and incorrect answers have **helpful links and resources** for additional readings.
 This self-assessment is for students to help themselves.
-No instructor nor TA receive any answers answers.
+No instructor nor TA receive any answers.

 ### Feedback